Liberal Anglo-Catholicism

 St Mary's, Putney, a church within the tradition of liberal Anglo-Catholicism, where the meeting that led to the creation of Inclusive Church was held in 2003.

-The terms liberal Anglo-Catholicism, liberal Anglo-Catholic or simply liberal Catholic, refer to people, beliefs and practices within Anglicanism that affirm liberal Christian perspectives while maintaining the traditions culturally associated with Anglo-Catholicism.
+The terms liberal Anglo-Catholicism, liberal Anglo-Catholic or simply liberal Catholic, refer to people, beliefs, and practices within Anglicanism that affirm liberal Christian perspectives while maintaining various traditions associated with Anglo-Catholicism.

 Description and history

-Science and religion, are held to be legitimate and different methodologies of revealing God's truth.
+Science and religion are held to be legitimate and different methodologies of revealing God's truth.
 This also directly affects the liberal Anglo-Catholic's reading of scripture, ecclesiastical history, and general methodology of theology.
 A metaphor is that theology for liberal Anglo-Catholics is a "dance" that allows people to slowly grow in an understanding of God.

 In the UK the Affirming Catholicism movement is home to many liberal Anglo-Catholics.
 Examples of liberal Anglo-Catholics include the former Archbishops of Canterbury Rowan Williams and Michael Ramsey.
 Westcott House is a Church of England theological college in the tradition of liberal Anglo-Catholicism.